jabernardo/rute/README.md

 ```

 ## Learn more!

+### Examples

+We have few examples provided, that could be found [here](https://github.com/jabernardo/rute/tree/master/example).

+### Wiki

 Our wiki is located [here](https://github.com/jabernardo/rute/wiki)

 ## Contibuting to Rute!
 To contribute to Rute!
 Make sure to give a star and forked this repository.
+Current development branch is `0.x`, so make sure to checkout it.

 Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).